heisdanielade/demo-airline-reservation/README.md

-# ✈️ Airline Reservation System - Database Project
+# ✈️ Airline Reservation System

 ## 📄 Application Description

-This project is a **JavaFX-based mini CRUD application** connected to a MariaDB-backed **Airline Reservation System** database.
-It allows:
+This project is a **JavaFX-based mini-CRUD** application connected to a **MariaDB-backed** Airline Reservation System database.
+Its purpose is to simulate the core operations of an airline, S

 - Managing flight data (Create, Read, Update, Delete)
-- Viewing summary reports generated from complex SQL views
+- Viewing operational summary reports generated from complex SQL views
-- Abstraction of database interactions using DAO design pattern
+- Viewing simple flight statistics

+The application demonstrates the use of:
+- **DAO design pattern** for database abstraction
+- JavaFX for GUI
+- SQL views for report generation
+- Can be reconnected to another data source (CSV, another DB) easily

 The backend is fully abstracted to support changes in the underlying data source (e.g., migrating from DB to CSV).
-SQL errors are logged to the console, never exposed to the user interface.
+SQL errors (e.g. invalid FK) are logged to the console, never exposed to the user interface.

+## Flight CRUD Operations
+1. The user opens the “Flight Operations Management” window.
+2. A table displays existing flights (fetched from the database).
+3. The user can:
+   - Click **“Add”** to insert a new flight (departure & arrival time, aircraft to be used, departure & arrival airports).
+   - Click **“Update”** to edit selected flight data.
+   - Click **“Delete”** to remove a flight.
+   - Click **“Refresh”** to reload fetched data.

 ---

-## 🧩 Entity Descriptions
+## Entity Descriptions

 The system is structured around core real-world components of airline operations:

 - **flight**: A scheduled trip from one airport to another.
-- **aircraft**: Planes used to operate flights, each with a type and registration.
+- **aircraft**: Airlanes used to operate flights, each with a type and registration.
 - **aircraft_type** and **aircraft_manufacturer**: Define plane models and their manufacturers.
 - **airport**, **city**, **country**: Location data for departures and arrivals.
 - **client**: Individuals who book flights.